Yoga Website Design: How to Create a Yoga Website Your Students Will Love

 #3.
 No call to action

-Your yoga website design should be done in a way that makes people take action, but you need to be crystal clear on what step you want them to take next.
+Your yoga website design should be crafted in a way that encourages people to take action, but you need to be crystal clear about the next step you want them to take.
 Whether it’s book a class, sign up for a membership or take advantage of a current promotion, people visiting the website must be able to quickly and easily do so.
 Each page of your yoga website design should include at least one call to action that leads to the next logical step in their journey.

 #4.
 Inconsistent visuals and messaging

-It can be really tempting to want to get fancy when you work on your yoga website design.
+It can be tempting to want to get fancy when working on your yoga website design.
 But the bottom line is that you’re trying to build trust — and that won’t happen if what they’re seeing doesn’t match what you’re saying.
 Each design element should be seen as a tool to support the messaging.
 Some examples of this could be:

 Yoga Studio Website Examples